Nyandarua County: Economy

 The main economic activity in Nyandarua is farming (crop cultivation and dairy farming).
 In late 1990s Nyandarua was a leading producer of pyrethrum, however Kenya Pyrethrum Board the parastatal that was given the role of purchasing, processing and marketing the crop collapsed because of poor management and corruption, severely undermining the livelihood of many farmers.
 Nyandarua county is well known as a giant in potato farming.
 However, there has been a number of challenges that are associated with farming such as fluctuation of the market, poor roads, and crop diseases.
 Aberdare forest which covers a larger area of the country, attract local and international tourist who make a positive income to the local society.

 The time is now ripe for the people of Nyandarua to initiate new ways of Agribusiness.
-Constituencies like Ndaragwa should initiate Agribusiness that does well in semi arid areas like mangoes, millet, cassava, pumpkins and other such crops.
-A processing factory should be established so that the farmers would get maximum returns.
+Constituencies like Ndaragwa should initiate Agribusiness that does well in semi arid areas like mangoes, millet, cassava, pumpkins and other such crops and a processing factory should be established so that the farmers get maximum returns.